Wizcorp/phonegap-facebook-plugin/README.md

 If you need to change your `APP_ID` after installation, it's recommended that you remove and then re-add the plugin as above.
 Note that changes to the `APP_ID` value in your `config.xml` file will *not* be propagated to the individual platform builds.

+IMPORTANT: This plugin works as is with cordova-ios 5 but if you use earlier version of cordova-ios then you need to add the code in the following comment to your CordovaLib/Classes/Public/CDVAppDelegate.m file which was added to your project as part of the cordova-ios ios platform template: https://github.com/apache/cordova-ios/issues/476#issuecomment-460907247

 ## Usage

 This is a fork of the [official plugin for Facebook](https://github.com/Wizcorp/phonegap-facebook-plugin/) in Apache Cordova that implements the latest Facebook SDK.
 Unless noted, this is a drop-in replacement.
 You don't have to replace your client code.